Lee-Yang-zero ratio method in three-dimensional Ising model: Numerical setup

 for fixed $t$ and $L$.

-To determine a LYZ for a given $L$ and $T$, we numerically find the solution of Eq.~\eqref{eq:Nr} for three simulation temperatures $T_0$ separately.
-To estimate their statistical errors, Eq.~\eqref{eq:Nr} is solved on individual jackknife samples.
-The final result is then obtained by the weighted average of the results for three $T_0$.
-In the analyses of the LYZRs~\eqref{eq:LYZRs}, we take the ratios in individual jackknife samples.
-This procedure is crucial for a proper error estimate eliminating the correlations among LYZs.
-In the Binder-cumulant analysis, we perform a similar procedure by calculating the cumulants and their ratios in individual jackknife samples.
+For each $L$ and $T$, we determine the LYZ by solving Eq.~\eqref{eq:Nr} at three simulation temperatures $T_0$ independently.
+Statistical errors are estimated by solving Eq.~\eqref{eq:Nr} on individual jackknife samples.
+The final result is obtained as the weighted average over the three $T_0$ results.
+In the analyses of the LYZRs~\eqref{eq:LYZRs}, the ratios are computed within individual jackknife samples.
+This procedure is crucial for proper estimates of statistical errors, eliminating the correlations among LYZs.
+In the Binder-cumulant analysis, we apply the same procedure, computing cumulants and their ratios within individual jackknife samples.

-In the left panel of Fig.~\ref{fig:LYZs} we show the imaginary parts of the first and second LYZs, ${\rm Im}\, h_{\rm LY}^{(1)}(T,L)$ and ${\rm Im}\, h_{\rm LY}^{(2)}(T,L)$, for $L=96$, 128, 192, and 256 as functions of $T$ around $\Tc$.
+The left panel of Fig.~\ref{fig:LYZs} shows the imaginary parts of the first and second LYZs, ${\rm Im}\, h_{\rm LY}^{(1)}(T,L)$ and ${\rm Im}\, h_{\rm LY}^{(2)}(T,L)$, for $L=96$, 128, 192, and 256 as functions of $T$ around $\Tc$.
 The first (second) LYZ for each $L$ is shown by the circle (diamond) symbols.
 The statistical errors are depicted but much smaller than the symbols and are almost not visible.
 The vertical dashed line represents the location of $\Tc$ in Eq.~\eqref{eq:Tc}.

-The right panel of Fig.~\ref{fig:LYZs} shows the same results with the vertical and horizontal axes rescaled according to the scaling relation Eq.~\eqref{eq:tildeh_LY}, where Eqs.~\eqref{eq:ytyh} and~\eqref{eq:Tc} are used for critical exponents and $\Tc$, respectively.
+The right panel of Fig.~\ref{fig:LYZs} shows the same results, with both the vertical and horizontal axes rescaled according to the scaling relation Eq.~\eqref{eq:tildeh_LY}, using Eqs.~\eqref{eq:ytyh} and~\eqref{eq:Tc} for critical exponents and $\Tc$, respectively.
 The figure shows that the first and second LYZs for various $L$ accumulate on individual universal curves, as expected from Eq.~\eqref{eq:tildeh_LY}.
-We have confirmed that the same behavior is obtained for the third and fourth LYZs.
+We confirmed that the third and fourth LYZs exhibit the same scaling behavior.